Recently, when one of my staff turned 30, I quipped that I have dishes older than he. It’s true.

 When it comes to flatware, I may be pickier than average, but here goes: I can’t tolerate eating utensils that do not feel great in my hand.
 Flatware needs to be properly weighted and made of quality materials.
 Flatware needs to come out of the dishwasher sparkling.
 My pick for Best Inexpensive™ flatware is Dokaworld Flatware Set of 20-pieces.
 Perfect for everyday and special occasions, too.

 As for my venerable Cafeware, in researching for this post, I find that the original dinnerware is fetching inflated prices on the secondary market.
-And in doing so, I came across four original Cafeware salad plates for a healthy $36—three times what I paid at about $3 each.
+And in doing so, I came across four original Cafeware salad plates for a healthy $36—three times what I paid.
 But given the history and my fondness for these dishes, I went for it.
 Soon, my set of Cafeware dinnerware will, once again, be complete.